Byron, California: 2020 census

-Byron Hot Springs
+There were 377 housing units at an average density of 57.8 /mi2, of which 374 (99.2%) were occupied.
+Of these, 66.6% were owner-occupied, and 33.4% were occupied by renters.

+Education

+All of Byron is in the Byron Union School District.
+All of it is also in Liberty Union High School District.
+There are only one 6–8 school in the Byron district, Excelsior Middle School.
+Discovery Bay Elementary and Timber Point Elementary is located in Discovery Bay and is the district's K–5 schools.

+Former resort

 Byron, California is also home to the somewhat well-known and historical Byron Hot Springs, a now-abandoned resort that was a retreat that attracted many movie stars and famous athletes in the early 1900s.
 The first hotel was built around 57 hot springs and owned by Lewis Mead in 1889.
 The hotel included a three-story wood building, with a few cottages scattered nearby, as well as a laundry, gas plant and ice plant, all of which were destroyed by fire on July 25, 1901.
 A second hotel, also three stories, but made of stucco was constructed 1901–1902, but it burned on July 18, 1912.
 The third and final hotel, a four-story brick structure was built in 1913, reopened in 1914.

 In 1938 the resort closed, after a series of lawsuits that were probably brought about by the Great Depression, but was leased by the government in 1941 and became a military interrogation camp housing both German and Japanese prisoners of war, known as Camp Tracy, until 1945, when orders were sent to dismantle it.

 In 1947 Byron Hot Springs was put up for sale and purchased by the Greek Orthodox Church for $105,000.
 It served as Monastery St. Paul for several years.
 It then changed hands several times as a resort, country club, and private residence.
 In 2008, a developer announced plans to restore the resort.
 As of 2021 a Byron Hot Springs website retains a "Resort Plans" page for the restoration of Byron Hot Springs.

 In 2005, a Victorian-era carriage house on the property was burned to the ground.
 The hotel itself sustained some fire damage, but still stands.

-The property has most recently attracted graffiti vandals, urban explorers, and photographers.
-The site has been used as the set of national Bay Area rap artist Mars for various projects including his Zodiac Tour commercial, and an interview with Insane Clown Posse on their Weekly Freakly Weekly internet news show.
-DJ Clay, who is also the DJ for Insane Clown Posse, shot parts of his music video for his single "Pen & Paper" here.

 Byron Hot Springs is 1.5 mi south-southeast of Byron.
 A post office operated at Byron Hot Springs from 1889 to 1930.